vmware-archive/PCF-demo/README.md

 A script for pushing to PWS is also provided, which will create a space called "pcf-demo", create the service required and push both micro-services to it.

-Instructions based on PCF
+Instructions for deployment on PCF
 - cf api [your cf api url]
 - cf login
-- cf create-service p-rabbitmq standard myrabbit
+- cf create-service p-rabbitmq standard myrabbit (for PWS: "cf create-service cloudamqp lemur myrabbit")
 - cf push

 Remember:  free RabbitMQ service on PWS (a.k.a.
 "CloudAMQP" plan "lemur") is limited to 3 connections max.
-So, you can demo two instances of the map (still able to show self-healing and load-balancing) and one instance of the producer.
+For that, you can demo two instances of the map (still able to show self-healing and load-balancing) and one instance of the producer.

 For deploying this demo through Jenkins, see instructions here: https://github.com/Pivotal-Field-Engineering/PCF-demo/blob/micro-services/Deploy-microservices-CD.adoc